The last four months have given us more questions than answers.

-The fact that Colorado allows bettors to sign up for a sports betting app from their couch ties into all this.
+The fact that Colorado allows bettors to sign up for an online sportsbook app from their couch ties into all this.

 It’s another factor giving the market advantage over a Las Vegas-style approach that doesn’t allow remote sign-ups.
 That remote capability is one major reason so many sportsbooks want a piece of the Colorado sports betting pie.

 To the surprise of no one, the NFL is king for sports fans.

 When asked which sports they would likely to watch live post-pandemic, respondents said the NFL despite an adjusted schedule format.

 There are still way more questions than answers.
 We still don’t know when we will return to normal and what that normal will look like.